The contrast in

 The tones of elements in compositions also influence contrast.
 Photograph a zebra, and you’ll get a high contrast image, no matter if you are in bright sunlight or the sky is overcast.

 Taking photos of things that are all one color or tone does not automatically make them low contrast images.
-The light intensity and quality influence contrast in photography of things that have little or no tonal contrast.
+The light intensity and quality influence contrast in

 A cream-colored cup and saucer on a white table can create a high contrast when the light is strong.